vgmstream/vgmstream/README.md

 The main library (plain *vgmstream*) is the code that handles the internal conversion, while the above components are what you use to get sound.

-If you just want to convert game audio to `.wav`, easiest would be getting *test.exe/vgmstream-cli* (see below) then drag-and-drop one or more files to the executable.
+If you just want to convert game audio to `.wav`, easiest would be getting *vgmstream-cli* (see below) then drag-and-drop one or more files to the executable.
 This should create `(file.extension).wav`, if the format is supported.
 More usable would be installing a music player like *foobar2000* (for Windows) or *Audacious* (for Linux) then the appropriate component, so you can listen to VGM without